adampsuprogramming/Software-System-Design-Project/README.md

 ## Three-Tier Architecture
 While not explicitly detailed in the module, the three-tier architecture of the presentation later, logic layer, and data layer, is a commonly used pattern in System Architecture that helps with development (since each tier can be worked on separately), scalability (since the tiers can scale independently from each other), and separation of concerns *(IBM, n.d.).*

+## Data Replication Design Pattern
+The Data Replication design pattern is being used (as further explained in the AWS Cloud Deployment section) to replicate the database across two AWS regions.
+This pattern was chosen for increased availability in the event of a failure and increased performance, since users will use the replica that that is closest to their location.
+It is being used as this data is critical to the operations of the Company.

 # References
 Larman, C. (2005). *Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development* (3rd ed.).
 Pearson.